 In Year 9, pupils have the opportunity to build on technical practical skills and knowledge of current food issues.

 Pupils complete a variety of design and make tasks based on a selection of popular food products and dishes.
 This includes special and religious diets, regional food of Great Britain, street food and afternoon tea.

 Pupils work individually on projects completing research, designing, planning, making and evaluating their chosen product.

 Progress is tracked and monitored in accordance with agreed procedure.
 Pupils’ progress is tracked throughout the year and is based on written and practical assessments.
 In Year 7, pupils complete a baseline assessment.
 All Key Stage 3 pupils will receive four to six assessments a year.

 Key Stage 4

-For upper school, the Food Technology department organises support catch up sessions and revision programmes, where assessment guidance and mentoring support is offered.
-All year groups can access the computers and internet facilities which are always available for pupils to use.
+For Years 10 & 11, the Food Technology department organises support catch-up sessions and revision programmes, where assessment guidance and mentoring support is offered.
+All year groups can access the chromebooks and internet facilities which are always available for pupils to use.